TheToddLuci0/MTG-Tag-Gen/README.md

   -h, --help            show this help message and exit -v, --verbose
   -e EXCLUDE_TYPE, --exclude-type EXCLUDE_TYPE
+                        Do not generate labels for the given type (see https://scryfall.com/docs/api/sets) -t TYPE, --type TYPE  ONLY generate labels for these types (see https://scryfall.com/docs/api/sets) -j JUST, --just JUST  Generate labels for JUST the sets passed (eg m21) -o OUTFILE, --outfile OUTFILE
+                        Output filename
-                        Do not generate labels for the given type -t TYPE, --type TYPE  ONLY generate labels for these types --height HEIGHT       How tall to make the tags --width WIDTH         How wide to make the tags --image-offset IMAGE_OFFSET
+  --children            Generate labels for sub sets (tokens, promos, ect) --height HEIGHT       How tall to make the tags --width WIDTH         How wide to make the tags --image-offset IMAGE_OFFSET